Amanuensis Resume Examples, Tips & Free Templates

 List your education intentionally.

-Although you can get hired for the administrative assistant job without a degree, including your education or ongoing professional development is always a plus.
-As an experienced administrative assistant, add the Education section and list your Associate or Bachelor's degree there.
+Although you can get hired for the office assistant job without a degree, including your education or ongoing professional development is always a plus.
+As an experienced clerk, add the Education section and list your Associate or Bachelor's degree there.
 If you never went to college, you may add the high school information.

 List all relevant certifications or training that can set you apart: